svsticky/constipated-koala/DEPLOYMENT_GUIDE.md

 Note: this guide assumes only a upgrade of Koala's codebase.
 Changing the nginx config is out of scope, and will be done separately.
+Also note that this guide is based on the current skyblue server, and will (hopefully) be obsolete and/or need rewriting when the ansible playbook is done.

 1. Ensure that the outage is known by at least one person who is not imaginary and who is a board member (bestuurslid).
+Also ensure that the IT-crowd is at least aware of your actions (preferably in the same room), both to prevent uninformed reboots and other mishaps and to provide emotional support in the event of a screw-up.
-You might want to shut Checkout down to prevent inconsistencies.
+1. Ensure Checkout is shut down, to prevent inconsistencies.
 1. Ensure that there is a tag at the current revision running on the server, and a tag at the revision to be deployed.
 1. Log in to the server.